-Another key element to a competition shoe is responsiveness.
+Another key element of the 1400s is responsiveness.
 Athletes need to feel that reaction from the ground giving back to them on each strike.
 One runner called these shoes “surprisingly springy” for a racing flat, and another credits the responsiveness of this shoe for making him feel like he's floating.
 On a whole, reviewers agree this show allowed them to feel the ground in a way that kept their runs, and their time, on track.

 New Balance created these shoes to work without an after-market insole, and a lot of the reviewers said they didn’t need one.
 The 1400 V3 provide support in the Revlite midsole and the heel is designed so that runner’s foot doesn’t slip.
 Reviewers found it had great arch support and the shock of each landing didn’t bother their knees and ankles.